 We welcome new members to the Amateur Football Combination, whether it be new clubs, new referees (already qualified, or those interested in qualifying and joining the league) or simply new players looking for a club.
-We believe the Amateur Football Combination is the biggest football league in Europe, with over ninety clubs and more than three hundred sides playing Saturday afternoons from September through to May, although some clubs run Veterans and Youth sides playing on Sundays.
+We believe the Amateur Football Combination is the biggest football league in Europe, with over eighty clubs and more than 230 sides playing Saturday afternoons from September through to May, although some clubs run Veterans and Youth sides playing on Sundays.

 New referees are welcome to apply to join the league panel at any time - regardless of your age or standard, we are confident we can find the level of game to suit you.
 Please check out the Referees Section of the website for more details.

 New players should contact local clubs directly.
 Check out the Club Details page to look for local clubs and then contact the clubs direct via their pages.

 We always welcome applications from new clubs, but we do want to make sure you are serious about your football, and being members of the Amateur Football Combination.
 Our entry requirements might seem hard to satisfy, but that's because we want to ensure well run clubs apply to join us.

 Prospective new clubs should read carefully the AFC Competition Rules, and in particular note rule 2b, which requires applications for membership to be submitted before 31st March preceding the next season.

 Full Member Clubs - Initial Expression of Interest

 New clubs should note that there is a formal procedure for application to join the league.
 Applications from Clubs wishing to join the Amateur Football Combination must be informally submitted to John Maskell firstname.lastname@example.org Chairman of the Amenities Committee by 31st December), and should include the following information (we will not consider any application if any of these are missing):-